Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Summary of the Main Results

 The paper is structured as follows.
 In Sec.~\ref{sec:setup}, we introduce a class of Floquet systems which later on allows us to extend the notion of Floquet prethermalization to intermediate and low drive frequencies.
 In Sec.~\ref{sec:nonintegrable}, we analyze the thermalization dynamics generated by a generic nonintegrable Hamiltonian -- the driven mixed-field Ising model -- starting from a pure initial state (Secs.~\ref{subsec:pure_state} and~\ref{subsec:subsys}); we define and discuss the qualitative behavior of heating rates (Sec.~\ref{subsec:heating_rate}), as well as its robustness to perturbations in the driving protocol (Sec.~\ref{subsec:noise}).
 Next, in Sec.~\ref{subsec:thermal}, we investigate the prethermal properties, starting from a thermal initial ensemble.
+The section concludes with Sec.~\ref{subsec:cont_drive}, where we investigate continuous drives.
 In the second part of the study (Sec.~\ref{sec:integrable}), we investigate Floquet dynamics generated by two integrable Hamiltonians: the transverse-field Ising model , and the Ising model without quantum fluctuations.
 Finally, in Sec.~\ref{sec:discussion} we conclude and summarize our results.
 Additional data, including finite-size scaling, and the complete replica derivation of the effective Hamiltonian, are shown in the Appendix.